almoatamed/js-katana/README.md

 await kt.close();
 ```

-- **`api`**: http client that respects generated route types and supports `requestVia` to pin HTTP or socket transports (by default if abailable will use socket for better performance).
+- **`api`**: http client that respects generated route types and supports `requestVia` to pin HTTP or socket transports (by default if available will use socket for better performance).
 - **`socket`**: Typed `asyncEmit`, `on`, and `off` helpers with acknowledgements and smart reconnection.
 - **Lifecycle helpers**: `reloadConfig()` swaps runtime options on the fly, `close()` tears everything down cleanly.

 ### 🧊 Smart Caching & Transport Control

 - Provide `createWebStorage()` (or your own storage) and use `sinceMins`, `now`, or `noCaching` to control reuse windows.
 - HTTP calls opportunistically reuse the socket transport; fall back or force HTTP with `requestVia: ["http"]` or `httpOnly`.

 ### 🔄 Keep Types Fresh

 - Re-run `npx kt-client load-types` after backend changes or wire it into `postinstall`/CI scripts.
 - Include `apiTypes.d.ts` in your TypeScript config so editors pick up the generated definitions automatically.

-read the full docs on https://github.com/almoatamed/js-katana-api-client
+read the full docs on <https://github.com/almoatamed/js-katana-api-client>

 ---

 ## 📖 Advanced Features